 Markets move in cycles; sometimes they’re up, sometimes they’re down.

-These investing tips are those things you can control—to help ease your worries, understand how to manage market volatility, and protect your retirement savings.
+These tips are things you can control—to help ease your worries, understand how to manage market volatility, and protect your retirement savings.

 Case study: Timing the market